rocky-linux/documentation/en/rocky/8/guides/add_mirror_manager.md

 ---
-title: "Adding a public mirror to Rocky's mirror manager"
+title: Adding a public mirror to Rocky's mirror manager
 ---

 ## What You Need